IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 The main focus here lies on video, audio and image formats like .mp4, .mp3 and .svg or .png files.

 Just like the Document Service, the Media Service is invoked by the course service.
-This is necessary for basic functionality like uplaoding and displaying videos for chapters.
+This is necessary for basic functionality like uploading and displaying videos for chapters.
 When uploading, chosen files get passed to the document service, which manages the storage in its own Media Database.
 Additionally, it reads from the Media Database in order to provide the requested Media to each user.
 Modifying, updating and adding content are other tasks that are handled inside here.

+For more information about the content model go to [Content Data Model](Application-Architecture--Data-Model--Content)

 ### **Quiz Service**